chewitty/cheutils/README.md

 - Convenience methods to support common programming tasks, such as renaming or tagging file names- e.g., `label(file_name, label='some_label')`) or tagging and date-stamping files (e.g., `datestamp(file_name, fmt='%Y-%m-%d')`).
 - A debug or logging, timer, and singleton decorators - for enabling logging and method timing, as well as creating singleton instances.
 - Convenience methods available via the `DSWrapper` for managing datasource configuration or properties files - e.g. `ds-config.properties` - offering a set of generic datasource access methods such as `apply_to_datasource()` to persist data to any configured datasource or `read_from_datasource()` to read data from any configured datasources.
-- A set of custom `scikit-learn` transformers for preprocessing data such as `DataPrepTransformer` which can be added to a data pipeline for pre-process dataset - e.g., handling date conversions, type casting of columns, clipping data, generating special features from rows of text strings, generating calculated features, masking columns, dropping correlated or potential data leakage columns, and generating target variables from other features as needed (separet from target encoding).
-A `GeospatialTransformer` for generating geohash features from latitude and longitudes; a `SelectiveFunctionTransformer` and `SelectiveColumnTransformer` for selectively transforming dataframe columns; a `DateFeaturesTransformer` for generating date-related features for feature engineering, and `FeatureSelectionTransformer` for feature selection using configured estimators such as `Lasso` or `LinearRegression`
+- A set of custom `scikit-learn` transformers for preprocessing data such as `DataPrep` which can be added to a data pipeline for pre-process dataset - e.g., handling date conversions, type casting of columns, clipping data, generating special features from rows of text strings, generating calculated features, masking columns, dropping correlated or potential data leakage columns, and generating target variables from other features as needed (separet from target encoding).
+A `GeohashAugmenter` for generating geohash features from latitude and longitudes; a `ApplySelectiveFunction` and `TransformSelectiveColumns` for selectively transforming dataframe columns; a `DateFeaturesAugmenter` for generating date-related features for feature engineering, and `FeatureSelector` for feature selection using configured estimators such as `Lasso` or `LinearRegression`
 - A set of generic or common utilities for summarizing dataframes and others - e.g., using `summarize()` or to winsorize using `winsorize_it()`
-- A set of convenience properties handlers to accessing generic configured properties relating to the project tree, data preparation, or model development and execution such as `ProjectTreeProperties`, `DataPrepProperties`, and `ModelProperties`.
+- A set of convenience properties handlers to accessing generic configured properties relating to the project tree, data preparation, or model development and execution such as `ProjectTreeProperties`, `DataPropertiesHandler`, and `ModelProperties`.
 These handlers offer a convenient feature for reloading properties as needed, thereby refreshing properties without having to re-start the running VM (really only useful in development).
 However you may access any configured properties in the usual way via the `AppProperties` object.

 ## Usage
 You can install this module as follows: